 My Pets

-In this article, I will describe my current pets projects.
-These are mainly excuses to learn something new for me, or exercises to go deeper in particular technologies, but could be (I hope) useful for you too.
+In this article, I will describe my current pet projects.
+These are mainly excuses to learn something new, or exercises to go deeper into particular technologies, but could be (I hope) useful for you too.

-Don’t hesitate to issue enhancements, bugfix (PR), or just give a try to give me your thoughts.
+Don’t hesitate to issue enhancements, bug fixes (PR), or just give it a try and share your thoughts.

 Instance Watcher